 Lucky Devil Lounge is a strip club in Portland that has made a few creative adjustments to keep its dancers working and their patrons entertained.
 They started with “Boober Eats”, a food delivery service that includes a short striptease on your front porch.

 And if you’d like a slightly longer show, utilize their drive-through food pick-up service!
 You’ll remain in your car while watching dancers on platforms in a tent for two songs before you’re escorted to the other side of the parking lot to collect your food.

 It’s the perfect entertainment to break up the monotony of social distancing life!

 6. See a Movie at the Drive-In

-Movie theaters may be closed bu that doesn’t mean that you’re stuck just watching Netflix!
+Movie theaters may be closed but that doesn’t mean that you’re stuck just watching Netflix!
 The Northwest Film Center and the Portland Art Museum have combined efforts to host a drive-in movie experience at Zidell Yards.
-The whole family can have a fun night out at the movies from the safety of your own car.
+The whole family can have a fun night out at the movies in the safety of their own car.

 Tickets cost $35 for cars and $45 for trucks, vans, and SUVs.
 You’ll need to purchase your tickets and any concessions online in advance as they will not allow night-of purchases.
 Movies begin at dusk.
 You can see the full line-up of movies scheduled for the coming weeks here.

 Be sure to familiarize yourself with the rules before buying your tickets.